Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 It was all powerfully educational.
 Daar knew the *fundaments* of civilization and could talk anyone’s head off about concrete and planting season, of ranching and mining, but all the stuff built atop that?
 Novel learning experience for him, because humans liked to *share* instead of defer.
 Which was nice!
 But humans also tried to speechify everything and make it all formal or whatever…no, Daar wouldn’t have that.
 So his meathead side tended to come out as a disarming tactic.

-He’d gotten *awfully* good at flattening iron balls for people’s entertainment---that was the trick they *always* boggled at.
+He’d gotten *awfully* good at flattening iron balls for people’s entertainment - that was the trick they *always* boggled at.
 He’d made a show out of every way he could do it: In his paws, wedged into the crook of his arm between his forearm and bicep, behind his knee for the really big ones.
 Or he could smush ‘em flat with his *chest* even!
 That one *hurt* but always garnered the biggest gasps.
 Or maybe he’d try something even more unbelievable and ridiculous, if the energy of the moment encouraged it.
 Full-speed sprints were fun, throwing boulders even funner…

 He was happy to clown about, so long as it kept those damn *speeches* at bay…